-U.S. Treasury Annex Building (721 Madison Place NW): The U.S. Treasury Annex Building at 721 Madison Place, NW, is located on the northeast corner of the intersection of Pennsylvania Avenue and Madison Place and is separated from the former Riggs Bank building on its east by a narrow alleyway.
+Madison Place and is separated from the former Riggs Bank building on its east by a narrow alleyway.
 It is a Classical Revival-style Beaux Arts building designed by architect Cass Gilbert and built 1917-1919.
 Rectangular in plan, the building spans nine bays along Madison Place, NW and thirteen bays along Pennsylvania Avenue, NW.
 Clad in limestone, the building offers a classical composition including a raised and rusticated base with a four-story, giant order colonnade with a full Ionic cornice and balustrade above on both the exposed Pennsylvania Avenue and Madison Place elevations.
 The colonnade is composed of engaged Ionic columns in antis along each façade, with superimposed windows filling the walls between the columns.

-The main entrance to the building faces Madison Place and is identified by a set of stairs oncenter of the façade leading to double wood doors set within an engaged door surround with a projecting cornice supported by consoles.
+The main entrance to the building faces Madison Place and is identified by a set of stairs on-center of the façade leading to double wood doors set within an engaged door surround with a projecting cornice supported by consoles.
 To either side of this entryway are four bays of single windows punched into the rusticated limestone base.
 Windows similarly fill the walls between the columns on the second, third, and fourth stories.
 A balustrade above the cornice line on both elevations masks an attic story behind it, capped by a hipped roof visible above it.
 The U.S. Treasury Annex is listed in the D.C.
 Inventory of Historic Sites (1964), and is included in the National Register-listed Lafayette Square Historic District.